Coleus caninus: Distribution

 It is native to southern and eastern Africa and South Asia: Angola, Botswana, Burundi, DR Congo, Eritrea, Ethiopia, India, Kenya, Myanmar, Namibia, Northern Provinces, Rwanda, Somalia, Sudan-South Sudan, Tanzania, Uganda, Zambia, Zimbabwe.

 Cultivation

-The plant is supposed to scare off cats and dogs who may smell the aroma on the intact leaves and be repelled, hence its common name, though there is no scientific evidence to show that these claims are factual.
+The plant can purportedly be used to keep away cats and dogs, who may smell the aroma on the intact leaves and be repelled, hence its various common names, though there is no scientific evidence to show that these claims are factual.
 An attempt to register "Coleus canina" to receive plant variety protection failed as it was considered to be only a clone of Coleus comosus (synonym Plectranthus ornatus).

 These plants root easily from cuttings, tolerating mild drought conditions and full sun to part shade.
 Too much shade causes the stems to become leggy, as they stretch up to look for the sunlight, while the foliage lags behind.
-It does not tolerate frost and it prefers moist soils, though when established it can tolerate drier conditions.
+It does not tolerate frost and prefers moist soils, though when established it can tolerate drier conditions.